4 axis cnc router

 The chrome shafts are also very well designed, while the cover plates protect the screws and shafts from pollution, so the machine has a long working life and can be used continuously without damage.

-This 4 axis CNC router kit comes with a 57 two-phase stepper motor on each axis for easy movement.
+This 4-axis kit comes with a 57 two-phase stepper motor on each axis for easy movement.
 The motors are connected using reliable external couplings, which produce high torque transfer.
 You can also easily adjust the position of the motors using the knobs on the side of the machine.

-Another nice feature of the Vevor 4 Axis CNC Router machine is the functional controller that comes with a built-in transformer.
+Another nice feature is the functional controller that comes with a built-in transformer.
 The controller is intuitive, has an emergency stop button, and the transformer helps provide stable power over long-term use.
-You can also connect the router to your computer via the USB port and easily control it using the Mach3 software.
+You can also connect the router to your computer via the USB port and easily control it using Mach3.

 JFT CNC 6040 4 Axis Router